 - When the closing ceremony is coming up make an announcement saying that the closing will be starting soon.

 - [Digital] Select an organizer, and have them start streaming your closing ceremony.

 - Talking over slides is the best format for this.
 In advance, ask your sponsors to give you a list of their prize winners.

 - [Digital] Announce the winners live on the same platform you used for opening, making sure to inject a lot of energy and excitement into your announcements!

 - This is a big moment for your event, and ending strong is super important — people tend to remember the beginning and the end of an event afterwards for years to come.

 - Make sure you celebrate all the hackers' achievements, what they were able to build and what that means!

-Having a playback of their submission video can be a great way to showcase their project as well.
+- Having a playback of their submission video can be a great way to showcase projects as well.